pymanopt/pymanopt/CONTRIBUTING.md

     $ pip install -e ".[all]"

-Verify that all existing tests pass by executing the test suite via [nose2][nose2]:
+Verify that all existing tests pass by executing the test suite with:

-    $ nose2 tests
+    $ pytest -v --cov-report= --cov=src/pymanopt tests

 Note that we run the [flake8][flake8] utility on every python file in the package to verify coding style consistency during our integration tests.